 One of Vermont’s greatest treasures, Lake Champlain provides recreation, solitude, and beauty for thousands of visitors and locals each year.

-Lake Champlain is 125 miles long, with more than 587 miles of shoreline.
-It’s also home to 318 species of birds, 81 fish species, and a mysterious monster, affectionately known as Champ.
+Lake Champlain is 125 miles long and has more than 587 miles of shoreline.
+It’s also home to 318 species of birds, 81 fish species, and a mysterious monster affectionately known as Champ.

 This gorgeous lake is one of our favorite spots for a family lake vacation.
 I’ve been swimming, boating, paddling, and fishing these waters since before I could walk, and this love affair will last for as long as I do.